ktangsali/physicsnemo-sym/docs/user_guide/basics/lid_driven_cavity_flow.rst

 We now create the geometry for the LDC example problem.
 "Geometry" refers to the physical shapes of the domain and its boundaries.
 The geometry can be created either before or after creating the PDE and the neural network.
-Modulus Sym lets users create the geometry in different ways.
+PhysicsNeMo Sym lets users create the geometry in different ways.
-For this example, we will use Modulus Sym' CSG module.
+For this example, we will use PhysicsNeMo Sym' CSG module.
 The CSG module supports a wide variety of primitive shapes.
 In 2D, these shapes include rectangles, circles, triangles, infinite channels, and lines.
 In 3D, they include spheres, cones, cuboids, infinite channels, planes, cylinders,